Kavia-M/ai-restaurant-reservation-assistant/Readme.md

 * UI is simplistic and not production-grade
 * No authentication layer

-These limitations are known and expected for a take-home assignment using a small local model.
+These limitations are known and expected for a project using a small local model.

 ---